Florida Panthers: 2022–present: Three consecutive Stanley Cup Final series, back-to-back championships and the arrival of Brady Tkachuk

 For the 2022–23 season, the Panthers looked to carry on their positive regular season streak.
-However, the team was hampered by injuries, most notably to star center Aleksander Barkov, who was sidelined for a large portion of the season.
+However, the team struggled under the new system of Paul Maurice.
 Despite being outside of playoff contention by February 2023, the Panthers slowly gained momentum, aided by Barkov's return, and eventually finished the season with a 42–32–8 record, good enough for 92 points and the second wild card spot and eighth seed in the Eastern Conference overall, one point ahead of the Pittsburgh Penguins and Buffalo Sabres.
 As such, they were set to battle the record-breaking, 135-point Boston Bruins in the 2023 first round.
 As the heavy underdogs in the series, the Panthers were down 3–1 after losing game 4 at home.
-However, they won game 5 in overtime, 4–3 at the TD Garden, and game 6, 7–5, at home to tie the series at 3.
+However, they won game 5 in overtime at the TD Garden, and game 6 at home to tie the series at 3.
 In the definitive game 7, the Panthers led 2–0 after the second period, but were down 3–2 with under two minutes left in the third period, facing elimination.
-However, after goaltender Sergei Bobrovsky left the net to bring an extra skater to the ice, Brandon Montour scored with under a minute left to play to send the game to overtime.
-In overtime, despite a few saves by Bruins goaltender Jeremy Swayman, Carter Verhaeghe scored to win the game 4–3 and stun the Bruins, setting up a second round matchup against the Toronto Maple Leafs.
-In the second round, the Panthers continued their positive streak, defeating the Maple Leafs in five games.
+However, Brandon Montour scored with under a minute left to play to send the game to overtime.
+In overtime, Carter Verhaeghe scored to win the game 4–3 and stun the Bruins, setting up a second round matchup against the Toronto Maple Leafs.
+In the second round, the Panthers defeated the Maple Leafs in five games.
 The Panthers played their longest game in franchise history on May 18, against the Carolina Hurricanes in the conference finals, which resulted in a 3–2 Panthers victory with Matthew Tkachuk scoring the game-winning goal with 12.7 seconds left in quadruple overtime.
-The Panthers would then sweep the Hurricanes in four games which included a goal by Tkachuk with 4.3 seconds left in game 4.
-This would be the first time the Panthers had ever swept a playoff series.
+The Panthers then swept the Hurricanes in four games, the first time the Panthers had ever swept a playoff series.
 They advanced to the 2023 Stanley Cup Final, where they lost to the Vegas Golden Knights in five games.

 Goaltender Sergei Bobrovsky hoisting the Stanley Cup in 2024.